Protect Your Property from Natural Disasters

 Prioritize your bills.
 Keep in mind that insurance policies and mortgage or rent payments are the top priority.

-For victims of natural disasters such as earthquakes, floods, and tornadoes, there are federal income tax deductions that may be able to offset some of the financial loss.
+For victims of natural disasters such as earthquakes, floods and tornadoes, there are federal income tax deductions to offset some of the financial loss, but only if it is officially declared a Federal disaster.

 Casualty losses are deducted on